orman112/blog/content/blog-markdown/essential-docker-commands/index.md

 docker rm -v {CONTAINER_ID}
 ```

-If you accidently removed a container, and forgot to remove its associated volumes (which never happens to me :wink:), there is a [quick and easy command](https://docs.docker.com/engine/reference/commandline/volume_prune/) to remove any unused volumes that may be stuck out in purgatory.
+If you accidentally removed a container, and forgot to remove its associated volumes (which never happens to me :wink:), there is a [quick and easy command](https://docs.docker.com/engine/reference/commandline/volume_prune/) to remove any unused volumes that may be stuck out in purgatory.

 ```bash
 docker volume prune